laurentlefort/meeting-minutes/plenary-2021-08-04-AGM.md

 ### 5. General business

-Lots of discussion about the proposed updates to the WG's ToR & MoU.
+* Lots of discussion about the proposed updates to the WG's ToR & MoU.
 Co-chairs indicate that the proposals will be circulated before the September WG meeting.

-Bernadette indicates that Qld GovHack is on soon and she will desibe this on the mainling list.
+* Bernadette indicates that Qld GovHack is on soon and she will desibe this on the mainling list.
+* A long discussion about <https://api.gov.au> compared with <https://data.gov.au>
+    * Michael Hodgkin presented insider information about the goals of api.gov.au - it's aiming to list all the governmetn APIs already out there
+    * who contributes data to data .gov.au?
+        * Dept Finance does, directly
+        * other agencies do via data.gov.au reading from agency's own catalogues

 ### 6. Next meeting details

+Thursday, 2nd of September, 3pm Canberra time.

 ### 7. Monthly Plenary closes